griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 ##Visualize alignments

 Start IGV on your laptop.
 Load the UHR.bam & HBR.bam files in IGV.
 You can load the necessary files in IGV directly from your web accessible amazon workspace (see below) using 'File' -> 'Load from URL'.
 You may wish to customize the track names as you load them in to keep them straight.
 Do this by right-clicking on the alignment track and choosing 'Rename Track'.
-Note, you must replace '##' with your own amazon instance number (e.g., "##")).

 **UHR hisat2 alignment**: